-

 Abstract

-Objectives Since 2002, the Korean government has provided breast cancer screening as part of the National Cancer Screening Program.
-This study reported the screening rate trends among Korean women from 2005 to 2020, including organized and opportunistic screening for breast cancer.
+OBJECTIVES Since 2002, the Korean government has provided breast cancer screening as part of the National Cancer Screening Program.
+This study reported trends in the screening rate among Korean women from 2005 to 2020, including organized and opportunistic screening for breast cancer.

-Methods Data from the Korean National Cancer Screening Survey, an annual cross-sectional nationwide survey, was collected using a structured questionnaire between 2005 and 2020.
-The study population included 23,702 women aged 40–74 years with no history of cancer.
-We estimated the screening rate with the current recommendation of biennial mammographic screening for breast cancer.
-In addition, a joinpoint trend analysis was performed for breast cancer screening rates using subgroup analysis.
+METHODS Data from the Korean National Cancer Screening Survey, an annual cross-sectional nationwide survey, were collected using a structured questionnaire between 2005 and 2020.
+The study population included 23,702 women aged 40-74 years with no history of cancer.
+We estimated the screening rate based on the current recommendation of biennial mammographic screening for breast cancer.
+In addition, a joinpoint trend analysis was performed for breast cancer screening rates among various subgroups.

-Results In 2020, the breast cancer screening rate was 63.5%, which showed an annual increase of 7.72% (95% confidence interval 5.53% to 9.95%) between 2005 and 2012, followed by non-significant trends thereafter.
-In particular, a significant decrease in the breast cancer screening rate was observed in the subgroups aged 50–59 years old, with 12–15 years of education, and living in rural areas.
+RESULTS In 2020, the breast cancer screening rate was 63.5%, reflecting an annual increase of 7.72% (95% confidence interval 5.53 to 9.95) between 2005 and 2012, followed by non-significant trends thereafter.
+In particular, a significant decrease in the breast cancer screening rate was observed in the subgroups aged 50-59 years old, with 12-15 years of education, and living in rural areas.

-Conclusions Although there has been substantial improve in breast cancer screening rates in Korean women, the recent trend has flattened.
-Therefore, efforts are continually required to find out unmet subgroups and solve barriers for uptake of breast cancer screening.
+CONCLUSIONS Although there has been substantial improvement in breast cancer screening rates in Korean women, the trend has flattened in recent years.
+Therefore, continual efforts are required to identify subgroups with unmet needs and solve barriers to the uptake of breast cancer screening.

 -